 - There is equitable access among District students to high-quality public schools.

 There will be extensive community engagement including an Advisory Committee on Student Assignment, three rounds of District-wide town halls, engagement with school-specific communities, a Boundaries-specific website for information sharing and collecting feedback, and ongoing participation at stakeholder meetings and local events.
 These processes are modeled on similar engagements conducted during the 2013-14 review process.
-Follow the DME on social media (@DMEforDC on Twitter and @DMEforDC on Instagram) to learn more about the times and locations of engagement opportunities, as well as check back on this DME website.
+Follow the DME on social media (@DMEforDC on X and @DMEforDC on Instagram) to learn more about the times and locations of engagement opportunities, as well as check back on this DME website.
+Sign up here to stay in the loop on upcoming Town Halls and engagement opportunities.

 Advisory Committee on Student Assignment